 It’s an ongoing process.
-We have all these new products with new formula.
+We have all these new products with new formulas.
 Sometimes people are a little sensitive to baking soda, so we’re making one without baking soda for all those people.
-But we found out that it’s just as strong, and goes on a little smoother, so now we’re folding it into the new sticks.
+We learned that even without baking soda it’s just as strong, and goes on a little smoother, so now we’re folding it into the new sticks.

 You have how many scents?